Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-pandas.md

 df = pd.DataFrame(data, columns = column_names)
 ```

-DataFrames can be sliced and diced in a manner similar to that of sequences.
+DataFrames can be sliced and diced in a manner similar to sequences.
 For example, you can use the [`loc`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.loc.html#pandas.DataFrame.loc) attribute to create a new DataFrame containing a subset of the rows and columns of the original.
 The first parameter in square brackets specifies the range of rows, and the second parameter identifies the range of columns:

 ```python
 print(df.loc[0:1, 'Code':'City'])